akrs-code/akrs-code/README.md

 # 💫 About Me:
-About Me<br>
-Aspiring IT professional with a passion for web development, design, and continuous learning.
+<strong>Aspiring IT professional with a passion for web development, design, and continuous learning.
 Focused on building clean, efficient, and user-friendly solutions.
-Open to collaboration and always striving for growth, both personally and professionally.
+Open to collaboration and always striving for growth, both personally and professionally.</strong>

 ## 🌐 Socials: